amnh30/PyNetScan/README.md

 - `tabulate`: Formats the output into a neat table.

 ### Running the Code
-The script (`network_scanner.py`) is ready to use as provided.
-Save it in a file named `network_scanner.py`, install the prerequisites as outlined in the README, and run it with:
+The script (`netScan.py`) is ready to use as provided.
+Save it in a file named `netscan.py`, install the prerequisites as outlined in the README, and run it with:
 ```bash
 sudo python3
 ```

-This README is structured to be professional, user-friendly, and informative for GitHub users, covering all necessary details about usage, dependencies, and functionality.
-Let me know if you'd like adjustments!